Bio

 Also, while at Georgetown, he was selected by Men's Basketball Coach John Thompson, Jr., to be a Manager for the Hoyas, and was a member of the 1986/87 Big East Championship Team.
 Coach Thompson and Rev. Mark developed a father-son relationship, and he delivered Coach Thompson’s eulogy.

-His ordination in the ministry succeeded his likely pre-ordination at birth to also become a broadcaster.
-He was born in Washington, DC at Freedmen’s Hospital, now known as the Howard University School of Communications.
-Rev. Mark began his broadcast career in 1988 with Radio One, Inc. under the guidance of owner Cathy Hughes, for whom the Howard University School of Communications is now named.
-He began as a news correspondent for WOL-AM, which once featured the renowned Petey Greene.
+He began as a news correspondent on WOL, a station which once featured the renowned Petey Greene.
 When Hughes tapped Rev. Mark to host her popular morning show, she hired the legendary Dick Gregory to be his co-host, and the two began a 25-year friendship.

 While matriculating at UDC, Rev. Mark was President of the Pan African Student Union and was an organizer of several historic events. including the campus visits of African National Congress Deputy President Walter Sisulu and Haitian President Jean-Bertrand Arisitide.
-He also organized on-campus lectures at both the UDC Auditorium and the Miner Teachers College Auditorium with scholars and activists, including Dr. John Henrik Clarke, Dr. Yosef ben Jochannon, Dr. Charshee McIntre, Dr. Leonard Jeffries, Dr, Frances Cress Welsing, Dr. Ronald Walters, Kwame Ture and Marcus Garvey, Jr. Rev. Mark organized a premiere and discussion of Spike Lee’s Malcolm X at the UDC Auditorium.
+He also organized on campus lectures at both the UDC Auditorium and the Miner Teachers College Auditorium with scholars and activists, including Dr. John Henrik Clarke, Dr. Yosef ben Jochannon, Dr. Charshee McIntre, Dr. Leonard Jeffries, Dr, Frances Cress Welsing, Dr. Ronald Walters, Kwame Ture and Marcus Garvey, Jr. Rev. Mark organized a premiere and discussion of Spike Lee’s Malcolm X at the UDC Auditorium.

-In 1990, after the UDC Board of Trustees refused to meet with students to discuss its proposed fundraising strategy that led to a retaliatory Congress cutting UDC’s operating budget directly impacting students, and after local media began to amplify the pejorative meme that UDC stood for “University of Dumb Children,” the students rose up and demanded their self-respect.
+In 1990, after the UDC Board of Trustees refused to meet with students to discuss its proposed fundraising strategy that led to a retaliatory Congress cutting UDC’s operating budget directly impacting students, and after local media and the Board of Trustees began to amplify the pejorative meme that UDC stood for “University of Dumb Children,” the students rose up and demanded respect.
 Rev. Mark was organizer and spokesperson for KIAMSHA (Kiswahili for that which wakes you up), the 1990 eleven-day student protest and boycott.
 KIMASHA dominated local and national media and captivated the Washington, DC community.
-The students demanded not only their self-respect, but advocated for better facilities and services at UDC, including expanded library hours.
-Ultimately, the UDC faculty, the UDC Administration, the DC Council and Mayor Marion Barry joined the students’ cause.
-When KIAMSHA ended, Rev. Mark was named one of the "100 Most Powerful People in Washington" by Regardie’s magazine.
+The Howard University students he stood with a year earlier, came to UDC to reciprocate their protest.

 Also in 1990, Rev. Mark also managed former Student Nonviolent Coordinating Committee (SNCC) Executive Secretary James Forman’s campaign for DC Shadow Senator.